Kfar Kisch: History

 It was established in 1946 by Jewish soldiers demobilised from the British Army after World War II having served under Frederick Kisch, after whom the village was named.
 However political fractures led many of the founders to leave within the first year.
 A water shortage which forced the residents to transport water from the Tabor stream without proper equipment added to the problems, and until 1953 a steady stream of founding residents left the village.
 In that year conditions improved and Kfar Kisch began to absorb Jewish immigrants from Poland, Hungary, and the Soviet Union.
-Part of the village's land formerly belonged to the depopulated Palestinian village of Ma'dhar, south of the old village site.
+The village is located near the depopulated Palestinian village of Ma'dhar, south of the old village site.